General Data Protection

 In order to be able to lawfully process personal data, the controller or processor have to do the following:

-- Comply with the requirements of the Regulation, and have written proof thereof, including but not limited to the obligations to:
+- Comply with the requirements of the regulation, and have written proof thereof;

-Appoint a Representative if it does not have presence in the EU, but offers goods or services to, or monitors the behavior of data subjects located in the Union.
-Make sure to appoint a Representative, located in one of the Member States where the data subjects are.
+- Appoint a Representative if it does not have presence in the EU, but offers goods or services to, or monitors the behavior of data subjects located in the Union.

 Our services are backed by over 25 years of experience giving regulatory, consulting, and European Authorized Representative services.
 We are located within a walking distance of the European Commission, maintaining close relations with the EU Administration.